simon-javier/backup-manuscript-thesis/main.typ

 Moreover, the field of medical diagnostics has long sought non-invasive methods to improve early detection, with fingernails emerging as a promising biomarker due to their accessibility. #cite(<pinoliad_onyxray_2020>, form: "prose") demonstrated the feasibility of using machine learning for nail-based disease detection in the Philippines, but their system did not incorporate probabilistic inference for systemic diseases.
 This highlights the need for a more integrated approach that not only classifies nail disorders but also estimates the likelihood of underlying conditions, empowering users with actionable health insights.

 Thus, this study specifically seeks to address the following problems:
-+ How can a deep learning-based detection system be designed and implemented to utilize fingernail image biomarkers, probabilistic modeling, and clinical data for the accurate diagnosis of systemic diseases?

-+ How can the functionality and accuracy of the developed detection system be tested in terms of classifying fingernail disorders and estimating the likelihood of systemic diseases using deep learning and probabilistic models?

-+ How can the acceptability and usability of the fingernail-based disease detection system be evaluated among healthcare professionals and users at selected diagnostic clinics or health institutions?
++ How can a high-quality, balanced dataset of fingernail images, annotated with confirmed systemic disease labels, be effectively compiled and preprocessed using standardized techniques such as resizing, and normalization to support accurate disease classification?
++ What is the impact of applying systematic geometric and photometric transformations to increase the dataset size by at least 30% on the generalization and robustness of deep learning models for systemic disease classification?
++ How do the performance outcomes of deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) compare when trained on the augmented fingernail image dataset for systemic disease classification, as measured by accuracy, precision, recall, and F1-score?
++ Which deep learning model demonstrates superior performance for systemic disease classification from fingernail images, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score for CNNs; confidence intervals, sensitivity, specificity for probabilistic models) inform the selection of the optimal model?
++ How can the best-performing model be deployed in a prototype application to provide interpretable systemic disease inference from fingernail images, and what are the key challenges in ensuring its suitability for clinical decision support or health screening?

 === Research Objectives
-The main objective of this study is to design and develop a deep learning-based system for the probabilistic detection of systemic diseases using fingernail biomarkers, offering a non-invasive, accessible, and cost-effective solution to enhance preventive healthcare for individuals worldwide.
+The main objective of the study is to design, develop  and evaluate a deep learning-based system for the probabilistic detection of systemic diseases using fingernail biomarkers that achieves at least 90% overall detection accuracy by December 2025, providing a non-invasive, accessible, and cost-effective tool to enhance preventive healthcare for individuals globally.

 Specifically, this study seeks to achieve the following objectives:
-+ To develop a deep learning-based detection system for systemic diseases using fingernail image biomarkers and probabilistic modeling, intended for use in preventive healthcare diagnostics.

-+ To identify the best performing models for the system by assessing performance using standard evaluation metrics such as:
-  + For CNN models (e.g., ResNet, MobileNet, EfficientNet):
-    - Accuracy
-    - Precision
-    - Recall
-    - F1-Score
-  + For probabilistic models (e.g., Naïve Bayes, Bayesian Inference):
-    - Confidence intervals
-    - Sensitivity
-    - Specificity

-+ To examine the performance and usability of the developed disease detection system by conducting actual testing and evaluation among healthcare professionals at selected clinics or health centers.
++ To curate a high-quality, diverse dataset of fingernail images with verified systemic disease labels, applying standardized preprocessing techniques, including resizing, and normalization to ensure data consistency and suitability for deep learning.
++ To augment the dataset by at least 30% using systematic geometric and photometric transformations to enhance model generalization and robustness for systemic disease classification.
++ To develop and train multiple deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) on the augmented dataset to classify systemic diseases from fingernail images.
++ To evaluate and compare the performance of the trained models using standard metrics, including accuracy, precision, recall, and F1-score for convolutional neural networks (CNNs), and confidence intervals, sensitivity, and specificity for probabilistic models, to identify the most effective model for systemic disease classification.
++ To deploy the top-performing model in a prototype application that provides interpretable systemic disease predictions from fingernail images, designed for potential use in clinical decision support or health screening applications.

 === Research Framework
 This section outlines the theoretical and conceptual frameworks that underpin the study, providing a structured approach to developing the proposed system.